reuk/wayverb/docs_source/waveguide.md

 in which the array extents define the mesh dimensions, and the array indices refer to the positions of individual nodes.
-Other options for the topology include tetrahedral, octahedral, and dodecahedral, in which nodes have 4, 8, and 12 neighbours respectively.
+Other options for the topology include tetrahedral, octahedral, and dodecahedral, in which nodes have 4, 8, and 12 neighbours respectively, as shown in the following figure\text{ (\ref{fig:topology})}.

-TODO topology diagrams
+![Some of the most common mesh topologies.
+Black lines show connections to nodes that will be checked during update.
+Note that the tetrahedral topology is unique, in that nodes can have two different orientations.\label{fig:topology}](images/topology)

 The accuracy may be increased by overlaying or "superposing" cubic, octahedral, and dodecahedral schemes together, as all nodes are oriented uniformly, and